Mac "System Data" Large? 10 Ways to Clear It

-Summary: In this article, we will discuss what System Data is on your Mac's storage bar and how to clear it to free up more space.
-We have conducted comprehensive testing on the latest macOS Sonoma and have updated this article accordingly.
+Summary: In this article, we will discuss what System Data is in your Mac's storage and how to clear it to free up space.
+We have conducted comprehensive testing on the latest macOS Sequoia and have updated this article accordingly.

-When you take a closer look at the storage space on your Mac, you may notice a category labeled "System Data", which can range from 10 GB to 100 GB.
-If you have enough storage space, System Data won't be a problem.
-However, if your Mac is running low on storage space, you might consider reducing it to free up more space.
+When you look closer at the storage on your Mac running macOS Sequoia, Sonoma, Ventura, or Monterey, you may notice a category labeled "System Data", which can range from 10 GB to over 100 GB.
+System Data won't be a problem if you have enough storage space.
+However, if your Mac runs low on storage space, you might consider reducing it to free up space.

-This guide will walk you through what System Data is on your Mac, why it takes up so much space, and, more importantly, how to clear it so you can have more space to do what you want on your Mac.
+This guide will walk you through what System Data is on your Mac, why it takes up too much space, and, more importantly, how to clear it so you can have more space to do what you want.

 Let's get started.